 Considering the variety of Andy’s work there is one thing in common with them all – his love of the outdoors, especially the British countryside.
-From the landscapes of the Scottish high mountains to the studies of the lane side hedgerows all have been observed first hand by Andy ” I tend to paint only what I have studied in the field which I hope gives a sense of authenticity to my work.
+From the landscapes of the Scottish high mountains to the studies of the lane side hedgerows all have been observed first hand by Andy Beck the artist. ” I tend to paint only what I have studied in the field which I hope gives a sense of authenticity to my work.
 This means for example that the painting of ptarmigan on a Scottish hill has identifiable references and I can connect with the painting and hopefully pass that on to the observer.”

-Which ever medium, Andy tries to be fairly traditional in his approach using very little body colour in his watercolours letting the paper provide the highlights.
+Which ever medium, Andy tries to be fairly traditional in his approach.
+Using very little body colour in his watercolours letting the paper provide the highlights.
 “My main aim is to paint a picture that is better than the last.”

 Watercolour Sketches: If time allows then this stage enables colour notes to be added to field work.
 No requirement for details, just a sketch to record the hue of the overall scene.

 Pen and Ink: This style is not a regular technique for me but it is a discipline which I enjoy.
 I have used this recently to try and understand the way Wainwright worked when he illustrated the Pictorial Guides.